Billy Whitehurst: Personal life and post-retirement

-He supported Manchester United as a child and George Best was his favorite player.
-He said that Keith Mincher and Chris Chilton had the greatest influences on his career and said that Keith made him believe in himself while Chris had taught him positions to take up in the box.
-He was a bricklayer before turning pro.
-He cited a 1984 game between Hull and Burnley as his biggest disappointment as the team needed 3 goals to get promoted to the next division, but only scored two goals.
-His hobbies include gardening, reading and greyhound racing.
-He cited Spitting Image and Taxi as his favorite shows and Bruce Springsteen and Nat King Cole as his favorite musicians.
+He supported Manchester United as a child and George Best was his favourite player.
+Whitehurst told Shoot magazine in the 1980s that Keith Mincher and Chris Chilton had the greatest influences on his career and said that Mincher made him believe in himself while Chilton had taught him positions to take up in the box.
+Whitehurst cited Spitting Image and Taxi as his favourite shows and Bruce Springsteen and Nat King Cole as his favourite musicians.

-He is married with two children.
+In the 1980s Whitehurst was married with two children.

-Since leaving the game Whitehurst has trained greyhounds, ran several public houses in his native South Yorkshire and worked in the building trade and in the stores at BP Saltend and Drax Power Station.
+Since retiring from football Whitehurst has trained greyhounds, run several public houses in South Yorkshire and worked in the building trade and in the stores at BP Saltend and Drax Power Station.
 In 2008, he was found guilty of benefit fraud and given a suspended prison sentence.